pablodecm/phd_thesis/src/102_chapter_2.md

 The Compact Muon Solenoid (CMS) is a general purpose detector placed about 100 meters underground around one of the collision points of the Large Hadron Collider (LHC) ring.
-It was designed to carry out experimental research on a wide range of high-energy physics phenomena, including searching for the Higgs boson and studying its properties, testing alternative explanations of nature such as extra dimensions or supersymmetry, as well as looking for evidence of particle dark matter particle candidates.
+It has been designed to carry out experimental research on a wide range of high-energy physics phenomena, including searching for the Higgs boson and studying its properties, testing alternative explanations of nature such as extra dimensions or supersymmetry, and looking for evidence of direct production of particle dark matter candidates.

 In spite of having such ambitious research goals, the principle of operation of CMS is